nvitya/hps_fpga/README.md

 I've played only with the LW so far.

 ## Activating the LW Bridge
+You don't need to bother this if you are using the original Linux image from terasic.
 Unfortunately the LW bridge was deactivated in the Linux from Mr. Kawazome (https://github.com/ikwzm/FPGA-SoC-Linux).
 It took a while until I figured it out.
 And then additionally a litte to solve it.
 The compiled device tree must be placed to the boot partition at /mnt/boot fortunately there are the source files too (devicetree-5.4.105-socfpga.dts).